Clinicians of Pathfinder

 Joe Plandwoski

 M.A.
 Clinical Psychology, M.A.
 Industrial-Organizational Psychology, M.A.
 Sport Psychology, M.S.
-Clinical Mental Health Counseling (in progress)
+Clinical Mental Health Counseling

-Joe Plandowski holds four advanced degrees in psychology, including an M.A. in Clinical Psychology and an M.S. in Clinical Mental Health Counseling (in progress), and brings over 20 years of experience helping individuals overcome stress, trauma, and life’s challenges.
+Joe Plandowski holds four advanced degrees in psychology, including an M.A. in Clinical Psychology and an M.S. in Clinical Mental Health Counseling, and brings over 20 years of experience helping individuals overcome stress, trauma, and life’s challenges.
 With a background spanning clinical, organizational, and sport psychology, he has worked with people from all walks of life to build resilience, restore confidence, and perform at their best—whether in daily life, the workplace, or competitive sports.
 Known for his compassionate and practical approach, Joe is dedicated to creating a supportive space where clients can heal, grow, and thrive.

 Dawn Hussey Riggs

-M.S.
-LPC Master of Science in Psychology
+M.S.C.P LPC Master of Science in Counseling Psychology Emphasis in Marriage & Family Therapy

 Dawn is a veteran that is passionate about life and truly living it.
 Like many who have been around the block a few times, she understands that living is very different from merely existing.
 A dreamer at heart, she often envisions a perfect world — one without pain, hate, or destruction.
 She does what she can to help those in crisis, people who have endured lives filled with sadness, pain, and loneliness, and who have finally found the courage to ask for help.